maayane/catsHTM/README.md

 # catsHTM
-catsHTM is a tool for fast accessing and cross-matching of large astronomical catalogs.
-It is available in Matlab and Python.
+catsHTM is a tool for fast accessing and cross-matching of large astronomical catalogs, originally written in Matlab by Eran O. Ofek.
+Here we present the Python version.

 ## Full Documenation
 Preliminary documentation as well as the Matlab version are available here: https://webhome.weizmann.ac.il/home/eofek/matlab/doc/catsHTM.html